 He has numerous publications in international journals, including The Lancet, Nature Chemical Biology, Nature Cell Biology, Nucleic Acids Research, Cell Death & Differentiation, Stem Cells, Development, Journal of Cell Science and Genetics.
 Prof St. John also reviews submissions for a number of journals and grant-awarding bodies and is Reviews Editor for Molecular Human Reproduction.
 In the UK, he advised Government, Parliament and the Royal College of Obstetricians and Gynaecologists on policy related to stem cells and reproduction.
 He also advised the Human Fertilisation and Embryology Authority on stem cells and embryo policy, and reviewed licence applications.
 In 2013, he received the Society for Reproductive Biology’s Award for Excellence in Reproductive Biology.

-The overall aim of Professor St. John’s research is to understand how mitochondrial DNA is replicated, transmitted and segregated during development in order that cells, tissues and organs function efficiently.
+The overall aim of Prof St. John’s research is to understand how mitochondrial DNA is replicated, transmitted and segregated during development in order that cells, tissues and organs function efficiently.
 He is applying this knowledge to develop reproductive strategies for women that suffer from repeated failed fertilisation outcome or embryo developmental arrest; and enhanced genetics for animal breeding purposes.